Federal Mediation and Conciliation Service (United States): 2000s

+2010s

 Representatives of the FMCS mediated negotiations between the National Football League and the National Football League Players Association in contract talks in February 2011.

-In November 2012, the National Hockey League and National Hockey League Players Association agreed to submit their negotiations to the FMCS in an effort to resolve the 2012 NHL lockout.
+In November 2012, the National Hockey League and National Hockey League Players' Association agreed to submit their negotiations to the FMCS in an effort to resolve the 2012 NHL lockout.

+In 2013, The Washington Examiner alleged that employees at the agency had made improper purchases, such as auto leases and spouses' cellular phones, using government credit cards.
+In response, the FMCS stated that the items were "the subject of a now-settled employment dispute involving a disgruntled FMCS employee", that the FMCS "conducted a prompt and thorough investigation and a review of our own internal processes", and "the allegations were dropped and outside authorities indicated they would take no further action."
+Congressional committee staff looked into the allegations and concluded their inquiries without making any findings against the agency or its employees.

 In December 2015, representatives from FMCS facilitated a regulatory negotiations process with the US Department of Energy involving industry, labor groups, and environmentalists to help produce the biggest energy savings standards in US history.

-In 2015, representatives of the FMCS mediated negotiations and agreement between the International Longshore and Warehouse Union (ILWU) and the Pacific Maritime Association covering operations at 29 U.S. ports on the Pacific coast.
-Subsequently, an extension to the contract was announced in with a July 1, 2022 expiration date.
+In 2015, representatives of the FMCS mediated negotiations and agreement between the International Longshore and Warehouse Union and the Pacific Maritime Association covering operations at 29 U.S. ports on the Pacific coast.
+Subsequently, an extension to the contract was announced with a July 1, 2022 expiration date.

-In February 2019, representatives of the FMCS mediated negotiations and agreement between the Denver Classroom Teachers Association and Denver Public School District, ending not only “the first teachers' strike in Denver in 25 years -- it concludes 15 months of sometimes acrimonious negotiations.”
+In February 2019, representatives of the FMCS mediated negotiations and agreement between the Denver Classroom Teachers Association and Denver Public School District, ending not only "the first teachers' strike in Denver in 25 years — it concludes 15 months of sometimes acrimonious negotiations."

 From January to April 2019, FMCS facilitated regulatory negotiations meetings with the Department of Education.
 The meetings proposed changes/new regulations for the Federal Student Aid programs authorized under Title IV of the Higher Education Act of 1965 as amended.
 These particular negotiations were on the topic of Accreditation and Innovation, including TEACH grant requirements, Distance Learning and Faith-Based Institutions.
 The meetings were live-streamed and open to the public with time at the end of each day for public comment.